sisap-challenges/sisap-challenges.github.io/2025/index.md

 - Gold standards are given as a matrix of object identifiers (indexing starts at 1).
 - Task 2 gold standards contain self-references that will be removed before recall computation.

+### Hardware specifications

-#### The evaluation will be carried out on a machine with the following specifications:
+The evaluation will be carried out on a machine with the following specifications:

 - 2x Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz, 28 cores in total
 - 512 GB RAM (DDR4, 2400 MT/s)
 - 1 TB SSD

-### Registration and Participation
+## Registration and Participation

 1. Register for the challenge by opening a *"Pre-registration request"* issue in the GitHub repository [https://github.com/sisap-challenges/challenge2025/](https://github.com/sisap-challenges/challenge2025/).
 Fill out the required data, taking into account that the given data will be used to keep in contact while the challenge remains open.
 2. During the development phase, participants will have access to a gold-standard corresponding to that phase.